Ionizing radiation: Cosmic radiation

 The dose from cosmic radiation is largely from muons, neutrons, and electrons, with a dose rate that varies in different parts of the world and based largely on the geomagnetic field, altitude, and solar cycle.
 The cosmic-radiation dose rate on airplanes is so high that, according to the United Nations UNSCEAR 2000 Report (see links at bottom), airline flight crew workers receive more dose on average than any other worker, including those in nuclear power plants.
 Airline crews receive more cosmic rays if they routinely work flight routes that take them close to the North or South pole at high altitudes, where this type of radiation is maximal.

 Cosmic rays also include high-energy gamma rays, which are far beyond the energies produced by solar or human sources.

 External terrestrial sources

 Most materials on Earth contain some radioactive atoms, even if in small quantities.
 Most of the dose received from these sources is from gamma-ray emitters in building materials, or rocks and soil when outside.
 The major radionuclides of concern for terrestrial radiation are isotopes of potassium, uranium, and thorium.
 Each of these sources has been decreasing in activity since the formation of the Earth.

 Internal radiation sources

 All earthly materials that are the building blocks of life contain a radioactive component.
-As humans, plants, and animals consume food, air, and water, an inventory of radioisotopes builds up within the organism (see banana equivalent dose).
+As organisms consume food, air, and water, an inventory of radioisotopes builds up within the organism (see banana equivalent dose).
 Some radionuclides, like potassium-40, emit a high-energy gamma ray that can be measured by sensitive electronic radiation measurement systems.
 These internal radiation sources contribute to an individual's total radiation dose from natural background radiation.